abhii08/HTML_CSS_JS-Projects/README.md

 - **Image Resizer App** - Tool for resizing and optimizing images with real-time preview
 - **Signature App** - Digital signature creator with drawing canvas and export functionality
 - **Typing Test App** - Advanced typing speed test with WPM calculation, accuracy tracking, and performance analytics
+- **Key Logger App** - A keylogger app is software that secretly records every keystroke typed on a device, typically used for monitoring computer activity or maliciously stealing passwords and sensitive information.

 - ## 🛠️ Technologies Used